natalieagus/50002/docs/Labs/lab2.md

 1. Turn informal descriptions of small combinational circuits into truth tables, Boolean equations, and gate level schematics.
 2. Implement a 1 bit full adder using primitive Boolean operators only, and explain how cascading full adders produces an N bit ripple carry adder.
 3. Use Lucid parameters and `repeat` to generate regular hardware structure at compile time, and contrast this with software style loops that execute over time.
-4. Describe the behavior of 2 to 1 and 4 to 1 multiplexers, and construct a 4 to 1 mux hierarchically from 2 to 1 muxes.
+4. Describe the behavior of 2 to 1 and 4 to 1 multiplexers, and construct a 4 to 1 MUX hierarchically from 2 to 1 MUXes.
 5. Describe the behavior of 1 to 2 and 2 to 4 decoders, including one hot outputs, and construct a 2 to 4 decoder hierarchically from 1 to 2 decoders.
 6. Correctly use Lucid bit selection and bit range selection, and avoid width mismatches and off by one errors when wiring buses.
 7. Use Lucid module arrays for repeated structures such as multi bit adders and understand that you index ports of the array, not instances in an object oriented sense.
-8. Interpret `if` and `case` in Lucid as specifications of combinational selection logic, and relate them directly to muxes, decoders, and enable signals.
+8. Interpret `if` and `case` in Lucid as specifications of combinational selection logic, and relate them directly to MUXes, decoders, and enable signals.

 ### Submission
 Complete the Lab 2 [**checkoff**](#checkoff) (2%) with your Cohort TA before the end of next Friday, 6PM (unless otherwise stated).
 The checkoff is assessed **individually**, but you should attend together with your **project team** so that everyone in the group understands the full workflow and expectations for the 1D project.